What Is Hearing?

 Your hearing is also a learning tool, warning us of potential danger and allowing us to pick up on social cues.
 Hearing fire alarms, a telephone ringing or a car horn can all be extremely important in a dangerous situation.
 If you can’t hear the sounds around you, you may miss something critical.
 Hearing is one of our most precious senses, and is crucial for remembering the world around us.
 A memory is not as crisp if you cannot hear what was in the background.
 Whether you’re imagining the sound of your favorite band or your mother’s singing voice, hearing is part of the way your brain remembers.

 It is easy to take your hearing for granted, and that is why SightMD works hard to help people preserve their hearing and provide hearing loss coping skills.
-If you are interested in hearing services at SightMD, contact one of our convenient locations throughout Long Island, NY.
+If you are interested in hearing services at SightMD Contact SightMD today to schedule an appointment with one of our doctors to discuss your hearing health at one of our convenient locations!
 If you have hearing loss, a world without hearing can be avoided with proper treatment!